The obvious definition of a competitor is an organization that has a product with similar features as your product. Not

 Choose the Arena of Competition

-The arena of competition is a market segment (which was covered in this article).
+The arena of competition is a market segment.
 That means competitors, even when they have similar product features as your product, choose to target potential customers within the boundaries of a market segment.

 Don’t get me wrong.
 Your competitors will opportunistically sell to potential customers outside the boundaries of a target market segment.
 However, a target market segment provides a focus for sales and marketing to concentrate the efforts of limited resources.

 Smart competitors choose the arenas that give them the best opportunities to win, with the fewest resources, the best advantages, and the fewest obstacles.